 What is feed conversion ratio (FCR)?

 FCR measures how efficiently animals convert feed into body weight or milk production.
-Lower FCR values indicate better efficiency.
+Lower values indicate better efficiency.

 How do regulations impact feed mills?